snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 # Part 3: The ECS Service

 Now we create the ECS Service.
 AWS has created some concepts on top of the docker container itself.
-The smallest unit on top of the container is the _task definition_.
-In the task definition, we define what is given to one or more containers when they are run.
+The smallest unit on top of the container in AWS is the _task definition_.
+In the task definition, we define what information is passed to one or more containers when they are run.
 Basically everything that can be passed and some more options are set in the task definition.
 For example port mappings or environment variables etc..

-Task definitions are normally written in JSON, but there is [a module by cloudposse](https://registry.terraform.io/modules/cloudposse/ecs-container-definition/aws/0.10.0) which allows to write the task definition in terraform.
+Task definitions are normally written in JSON, but there is [a module by cloudposse](https://registry.terraform.io/modules/cloudposse/ecs-container-definition/aws/0.10.0) which allows you to write the task definition in terraform.
 This works similar to the [aws_iam_policy_document](https://www.terraform.io/docs/providers/aws/d/iam_policy_document.html).
-The advantage of writing those definitions in terraform as well is to get some more validation, before the resulting resources get applied.
+The advantage of writing those definitions in terraform is to get some more validation, before the resources get applied.
 Dump mistakes like missing mandatory attributes can be catched early this way.
-To use cloudposses module and create a container definition document we do the following:
+To use the cloudposses module and create a container definition document we do the following:

 ```terraform